 - Providing transportation to outings, the fitness center, medical appointments, exercise classes, and more

 - Companionship to enhance socialization and take part in mentally-stimulating games and puzzles, conversations, exercising together, learning new skills and trying new hobbies together, and so much more

 - Taking care of housekeeping and laundry chores, allowing older adults and their loved ones to spend high quality time together

 - And much more

-Contact our caregiver team at 847-787-7572 for additional details on how senior care in Wilmette and surrounding areas can assist loved ones in your life, and to request a no-cost in-home consultation.
+Contact our caregiver team at 847-787-7572 for additional details on dementia care Barrington, IL, and surrounding areas can assist loved ones in your life, and to request a no-cost in-home consultation.
 For a full list of each of the communities where are services are available, please visit our Locations Served page.